Nothocestrum latifolium

 Nothocestrum latifolium was federally listed as endangered in 2012.
 At that time, there were an estimated 1,600 wild plants on O‘ahu, Moloka‘i, and Maui.
 By 2021, that estimate was dramatically reduced to six wild trees on Moloka‘i, and 132 to 133 plants on Maui.
 Fortunately, there have been numerous restoration plantings (over 2,000) since 2006, most as part of the Auwahi Forest Restoration Project, with moderately good (i.e., about 70%) survivorship.
 Additionally, some populations are protected from ungulates by fencing and benefit from alien plant control activities [USFWS 2021].

 ‘Aiea flowers have a sweet lemony fragrance, particularly en masse (photograph courtesy of Danielle Frohlich CC BY-NC 4.0).
 ‘Aiea leaves can vary in color, size, and shape.
 In particular, the leaves of cultivated plants (pictured here between two branches) tend to be larger, thinner, and a lighter shade of green than those of wild trees (photograph of leaves with scalloped margin courtesy of Forest & Kim Starr CC BY 3.0; photograph of leaves with non-scalloped margin courtesy of Kenneth R. Wood (NTBG) CC BY-NC 4.0).
 ‘Aiea has light gray bark, often gnarled or damaged (by ungulates) and covered with lichens (photograph courtesy of Forest & Kim Starr CC BY 3.0).
-A young ‘aiea planted out as part of the Auwahi Forest Restoration Project on the southwestern slopes of the Haleakalā, Maui, along with other smaller native plantings (photograph courtesy of Forest & Kim Starr CC BY 3.0).
-An old wild ‘aiea, growing in Auwahi rangeland (photograph courtesy of Forest & Kim Starr CC BY 3.0).
+A young ‘aiea planted out as part of the Auwahi Forest Restoration Project on the southern slopes of the Haleakalā, Maui, along with other smaller native plantings (photograph courtesy of Forest & Kim Starr CC BY 3.0).
+An old wild ‘aiea, growing in Auwahi rangeland; the orange color in the tree's canopy is epiphytic lichens (photograph courtesy of Forest & Kim Starr CC BY 3.0).

 Description

-Nothocestrum breviflorum is a long-lived (greater than five years) small to medium-sized tree (to about 40 ft [12 m]) with soft off-white to gray bark that is sometimes furrowed or scarred on older trees.
-Joseph Rock, author of the seminal 1913 book, The Indigenous Trees of the Hawaiian Islands, called ‘aiea "the most ugly trees which the Hawaiian Islands possess" [Rock 1974].
+Nothocestrum latifolium is a long-lived (greater than five years) small tree (to about 33 ft [10 m]) with soft gray bark that is often furrowed or scarred (by ungulates) on older trees.
+Its branches, particularly on young trees, often grow at an extreme ascending angle.
+Joseph Rock, author of the seminal 1913 book, The Indigenous Trees of the Hawaiian Islands, called ‘aiea "the most ugly trees which the Hawaiian Islands possess" [Rock 1974 Reprint of 1913 book].
 This assessment was at least partially because, as Rock notes, the soft bark of the trunk and branches were often eaten by thirsty cattle, leaving the trees with prominent scars.
-Additionally, ‘aiea branches are often oddly twisted.
-Not to dismiss Rock's opinion, but I (Koebele) do not think ‘aiea are "ugly."
+Not to dismiss Rock's opinion, but we do not think ‘aiea is "ugly."

-Nothocestrum breviflorum berries are spherical to oblong and orange to red when ripe, with the lower half (or more) enclosed by the flower's calyx.
-Within the small fruit are several small irregularly-shaped light-colored seeds.
+Nothocestrum latifolium has small round berries that turn yellowish orange when ripe, often with the lower portion enclosed by the flower's calyx.
+Within the small fruit are a few to several small irregularly-shaped yellow seeds [Lyon Arboretum].

 Growth Requirements